mcw-rcc/mcw-rcc.github.io/docs/faq.md

     * Open Windows File Explorer and right-click on the drive, then select Disconnect.

-    * Remount the storage using this guide <https://support.microsoft.com/en-us/windows/map-a-network-drive-in-windows-10-29ce55d1-34e3-a7e2-4801-131475f9557d>.
+    * Remount the storage using this [guide](https://support.microsoft.com/en-us/windows/map-a-network-drive-in-windows-10-29ce55d1-34e3-a7e2-4801-131475f9557d).
 In step #4, make sure to select `Connect using different credentials` during that process.
 If you are on a non-MCW managed computer, please enter your MCW username with the "MCWCORP\" domain prefix (example MCWCORP\jsmith).

 ## Open OnDemand